-The Disney Theme character will keep your children entertained, an award winning aeroplane made of flowers complete with its engine.
-Japanese gardens, water fountains and wonderful scenery for the adults.
+The Disney Theme character will keep your children entertained, an award-winning airplane made of flowers complete with its engine.
+Japanese gardens, water fountains, and wonderful scenery for the adults.

-You will easily spend a couple of hours wandering around the garden and exploring the various structures which has been creatively crafted.
+You will easily spend a couple of hours wandering around the garden and exploring the various structures which have been creatively crafted.

 If you love flowers and plants as much as I do, you need to visit @dubaimiraclegarden, it’s truly magical.

 5 Best things to do in Dubai with kids – #5 Meet a camel at Dubai Desert.

 The fifth and last thing from our list of the 5 best things to do: Dubai with kids is to meet a camel at the Dubai Desert.
 One of the most authentic ways to experience the culture of the Emiratis ( the people of Emirates) is to escape to the desert.

 The classic Dubai desert safari will include several activities in a day or half-day safari desert tour.
 The Desert tours vary and the package they offer varies in the experience you will get.
 Some activities include camel riding – best experienced in the sunset for stunning pictures, henna painting and dressing up, the golden dune bashing either in a 4 wheel drive car or on a motorbike (for families, it is best to use the 4WD vehicles), quad biking for the adventurous, soaring over the desert in a hot air balloon, holding clever Falcons, camping under the stars with entertainment from Belly Dancers and Fire Trickers.
 The kids will be fascinated at seeing a real camel, dining in the desert, and sand bashing across the vast desert.
 It is truly an experience not to be missed.